motu-tool/mOTUs/README.md

     Summary:
         The classify command takes a list of genome sequence files as input and assigns these genomes to existing mOTUs in the database.
+        Requires vsearch to be installed and on PATH.

     Usage: